panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 For example, `sum(1, 2)` always returns `3`, no matter how many times or where the function is called.

-Let's see some more examples of pure functions.
+Let's see some more examples of pure functions:

 ```javascript
 // max of arguments